emarkees/My-Mobile-Portfolio/README.md

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.
+The page will reload when changes are made..
 You may also see any lint errors in the console.

 ### npm test